-AME SCHOLARSHIPS FOR PARTICIPATION IN 2014 CONFERENCE, PASADENA, CA USA
+AME SCHOLARSHIPS FOR PARTICIPATION IN 2015 SANTOS, BRAZIL CONFERENCE

-The Association for Moral Education will award a number of scholarships to a maximum value of $1000 each, to be spent on attendance and participation at the Pasadena Conference in 2014.
+The Association for Moral Education will award a number of scholarships to a maximum value of $1000 each, to be spent on attendance and participation at the Santos Conference in 2015.
 These scholarships are intended to assist graduate and postdoctoral students who otherwise would be unable to attend.
 We will also be giving several grants to young scholars (i.e., individuals in the first 5 years of an academic appointment) with the knowledge that young scholars have a number of conferences they might go to and we hope that they will find AME is a welcome home for their work.
 It is hoped that these grants will also enable the participation of delegates from regions of the world that might otherwise be under-represented.

-These awards will be administered, and applicants selected, by a committee consisting of Peter Samuelson (Thrive Center, 2014 conference chair), Wolfgang Althof (University of Missouri St. Louis, AME President), and Phyllis Curtis-Tweed (Oakland Community College, Farmington Hills, MI).
+These awards will be administered, and applicants selected, by a committee consisting of Ulisses Araújo (University of São Paulo, Brazil, 2015 conference chair), Wolfgang Althof (University of Missouri St. Louis, AME President), and Phyllis Curtis-Tweed (Berkeley Institute, Pembroke, Bermuda).
 Scholarships may be used to support travel costs, payment of the conference fee and/or accommodation and subsistence, depending on individual circumstances.
 Applicants will also be expected to obtain funding from other sources so far as possible.

 Applicants will be required to submit, by email and in English: